pyscripter/toml-delphi/readme.md

 ```

 ### Credits:
 - The scanner and parser are based on [fpTOML](https://github.com/genericptr/fpTOML) by [Ryan Joseph](https://github.com/genericptr).
-The parser has been massively modified and improved.
+The parser has been extensively modified and improved.
 - The TOML Writer is based on the python package [tomli-w](https://github.com/hukkin/tomli-w).